tkurtbond/tkurtbond.github.io/posts/2005/01/23/2005-01-23/index.rst

 but is not without some easily overlooked drawbacks.
-The situation was not improved by the minor but pervasive incompatiblities between classic Modula 3 on one side (the original DEC distribution, PM3, and ezm3) and the enchanced version produced by Critical Mass (CM3).
+The situation was not improved by the minor but pervasive incompatiblities between classic Modula 3 on one side (the original DEC distribution, PM3, and ezm3) and the enhanced version produced by Critical Mass (CM3).
 In the end, it remains a language that, like Oberon-2 and Ada, I like, but not enough to use regularly.